tributech-solutions/tributech-docs/docs/guides/guide-data-via-apis.md

 # Consume data via APIs guide

-In this guide you will learn how you can consume your own datasets and subscriptions via the built in APIs of your DataSpace Node.
+In this guide you will learn how you can consume your own Datasets and Subscriptions via the built in APIs of your DataSpace Node.
 This guide covers the following topics:

 - [Prerequisites](/guides/guide-data-via-apis/#prerequisites)
 - [Trust API](/guides/guide-data-via-apis/#trust-api)